Benefits of Money Management for College Students

 Your student ID card also grants you access to several campus resources.
 Amenities such as the gym, pool, and library are all things you would otherwise have to pay for if you were not in school.
 Take advantage of them now before you have to start paying for them once you graduate!

-Save on food - cook at home
+Save on food by cooking at home

-Avoid that $5 latte
+Avoid that overpriced latte

 Treating yourself to that $5 iced macchiato is nice, but it is not necessary every day.
-That $5 may not seem like a lot at first, but when you are buying it two to three times a week, lattes can add up.
+That $5 may not seem like a lot at first, but when you are buying it two to three times a week, this can add up.

 If getting a coffee every day is a part of your routine, start small.
 Begin by getting coffee every other day and then go from there.
-Making coffee at home can save you loads of money and time by avoiding those long coffee shop lines.
+Making coffee at home can save you money and time by avoiding those long coffee shop lines.

 Plan for free fun